Jim-JMCD/syncBKUP/README.md

 # UNDER CONTRUCTION
 ## syncBKUP - Synchronised data backups with unlimited versioning.

 #### _SyncBKUP_ a Bash script to that synchronises data directories and files to a backup repository.
-Only the last backup is stored in the repository as a complete copy of the original.
-All changes to a directory or file between backups are kept in individual version folders.
-The history of changes recorded version folders no limits.
+Only the last backup is stored in the repository as a complete synchronised copy of the original.
+All changes and deletion to any directory or file between backups are kept in individual version folders.
+The history of data is retained version folders.
+There are no limits on how long historical data deltas are kept.
 This script is based on capbilities of ***rsync***.

 ### Usage
 ~~~